 Hemaris diffinis WO, the Snowberry Clearwing or Bumblebee Moth

-This species is reported from Umatilla, and this day flying moth
+Although not officially reported from Harney, this day flying moth

 is widely distributed in Oregon.

 I suspect I will get reports from Harney County.

 Sphinx Moth or Bear Sphinx